paraspell/xcm-tools/README.md

 - Run formatter using `pnpm format:check`

+- Run formatter with write permissions using `pnpm format:wríte`

-- Run linter using `pnpm lint`
+- Run linter using `pnpm lint:check`

 - Run unit tests using `pnpm test`

+- Run integration tests using `pnpm test:integration`

+- Run end-to-end tests using `pnpm test:e2e`

 - Build all packages and apps using `pnpm build`

-- Launch playground from root using `pnpm run:playground`
+- Launch playground from the root using `pnpm run:playground`

+- Launch XCM API from the root using `pnpm run:api`

+- Launch the landing page from the root using `pnpm run:landing-page`

+- Run asset update script for XCM SDK from the root using `pnpm run:updateAssets`

+- Run existential deposit update script for XCM SDK from the root using `run:updateEds`

+- Run pallet update script for XCM SDK from the root using `pnpm run:updatePallets`

+- Run asset update script for XCM Router from the root using `pnpm run:updateRouterAssets`

 To run command only for specific package or app in monorepo use: